cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Added access to another third party attribute set
 * Fixed an issue with html special characters in the feed
 * Added the item_group_id source to the source list
-* Fixed a bug with combined fields in the not required level
+* Fixed a bug with combined fields in the not-required level
 * Changed the way the input fields are shown when making a new feed, thus preventing errors from not using the correct order to fill in the fields
 * You can now change the name of an existing feed
 * Fixed an issue that caused the advised source of the Shipping source to go to undefined in specific situations
 * Added a "Convert to child-element" option to the edit values.
-This allows you to add a child element with a specific key to an xml feed
+This allows you to add a child element with a specific key to an XML feed

 = 1.1.0 - 08/08/2016 =
 * Due to recurring issues with support folder permissions for some users, moved the support folders from the plugins folder to the uploads folder.
 Existing feed files will retain their old url, only new feeds will be stored in the new support folder